 A slow chorus began to build as people began to shout "Me!"
 "Me!"

-I began to wonder who the lucky one would be who the speaker would choose.
-And I also secretly wondered -- and I am sure others did too -- why he would simply give away five hundred rupees.
+choose.
+And I also secretly wondered -- and I am sure others did too --

 "Most of us just wait for good things to happen.
 That's of no use.
 You've got to make things happen."